cyrilondon/rover-project/README.md

  ```

-We have thus **completely removed the coupling** from the `Rover` entity to the `Orientation` four values.
-The responsibility on how to move is delegated at the end to the Value Objects `Orientation` and `TwoDimensionalCoordinates`
+We have thus **completely removed the coupling** from the `Rover` entity to the `Orientation` four values (we have seen too many times during interviews candidates using the four-conditions switch/case in the Rover class itself).
+The responsibility on how to move is delegated at the end to the Value Objects `Orientation` and `TwoDimensionalCoordinates` through the method *getCoordinates().shiftWithOrientation(this.orientation, step)*

 ```java